 Design patents have to do with how a product looks.
 Utility patents have to do with how a product functions.
 Amazon sellers need to avoid infringing upon patents owned by others.

-4. Trade Dress for Amazon sellers
+4. Trade Dress

 Trade dress pertains to an entire product including its shape, color, packaging, and all other factors that make a product unique.
 Amazon sellers should not copy products if they want to avoid rights owner complaints.
 However, Amazon does not seem to have the best system for rights owners to assert trade dress complaints.